Screening for LID Clinical Studies Unit Healthy Volunteer Protocols

 - Viruses can be highly infectious and contagious.
 They cause considerable illness in the United States each year and a good example of this is influenza (the flu).
 The LID CSU performs clinical studies to learn about these viral infections and assist in the development of vaccines and treatments for the infections.
 These clinical studies include influenza "challenge studies" as well as natural history studies and phase I trials involving vaccines for viruses carried by mosquitos such as Zika or Dengue virus.

-- Influenza (the flu) is highly infectious and contagious.
-It causes considerable illness in the United States each year.
-The most severely affected are the very young, sick, and elderly.
-Researchers want to find healthy volunteers for influenza "challenge studies."
-In these studies, doctors expose a person to a flu virus.
+- In influenza challenge studies studies, doctors expose a person to a flu virus.
 Then they study the flu through the body's natural healing process.
-This information will help to find better ways to prevent the flu.
-It may also improve the treatment of people who get the flu.
+This information will help to find better ways to prevent the flu and may also improve treatments for the flu.

-- To screen healthy volunteers for future influenza challenge studies.
+- To screen healthy volunteers for future CSU studies.

 - Healthy people between the ages of 18 and 65

 - The 3- to 5-hour screening exam includes the following:

 - Medical history and physical exam

 - Standard blood tests including pregnancy, Hepatitis B and C, and HIV tests

 - Electrocardiogram (ECG) to test heart rhythm and function